 The transmission is strictly point-to-point.
 Each transmitter can only connect to one receiver.

 - Connect two computers to your network.
 Make sure that ports 7374 and 7375 are open on your firewalls.
 (The receiver broadcasts its info on 7374 and the transmitter sends the audio on 7375.
 You can assign a custom port for the audio if you want.)

 - Copy the Network Audio Transmitter app to the computer where your audio originates.
 Copy the Network Audio Receiver app to the destination machine.

 - Start the Receiver app and wait a few seconds.
-An IP address should appear after “This Computer’s IP”.
+A hostname and IP address should appear at the top of the window.

 - Use the “Audio Settings” button on both apps to setup your sound hardware.
 You can play a sound file over the network to test your setup, or stream a live input.
 If the Live Input button is active, you can toggle the “play-through” button to listen to your input over the local speakers as well as the network.

 - To transmit the audio from an app (like iTunes) you can use Soundflower to create a virtual input and then choose it in the “Audio Settings…” window.

 If it Doesn’t Do What You Want:

 - Modify it.
 The source code is provided (requires MAX/MSP) under a GPL license.